Light2288/lightstimulus-static-site-nextjs/ai_prompts/styling_and_design.md

   - paired with IBM Plex Mono for code snippets in the blog

+Typography scale: Keep Tailwind defaults but define a slightly larger rhythm for headings/subtitles

 ## 📏 Layout & Spacing

 I have no particular indication about container width,